Utility-Scale Quantum State Preparation: Classical Training using Pauli Path Simulation: Simulation on quantum hardware

 The PPS energies evaluated at $\delta_c =10^{-5}$ with respect to the full Hamiltonian are for $J=0.3$ and

 for $J=0.6$.
-For the $J=0.3$ PPS result, we again observe the artifact that truncation can lead to a trial energy slightly below the true ground-state energy.
+We again observe the artifact that truncation can lead to a trial energy slightly below the true ground-state energy.
 A summary of energies obtained from the different methods is provided in Table~\ref{tab:energy}.